SaaS MVP definition

 • How will your app stand out from the rest?

-To understand what works and what doesn’t, study both successful and failed startups in your niche.
-You should also pay attention to your indirect competitors — SaaS products that tried to solve the problem differently.
-Use platforms like Crunchbase and Product Hunt to find both direct and indirect competitors.
+To understand what works and what doesn’t, study both successful and failed startups in your niche, using platforms like Crunchbase and Product Hunt.

 Many companies stuff their SaaS MVP with non-essential features or make them too complex.
 Don’t forget that it’s not an end-product or a prototype — focus on the bare minimum functionality needed to test your product’s viability.